 The ingredients

-- Maple Syrup: Just a touch to balance acidity.
-Honey works too if that’s what you have on hand.
+- Maple Syrup – Just a touch to mellow the acidity.
+Honey works too.

 For the ingredients quantities go to the recipe card below

-Step-by-step instructions for making this high protein pasta salad
+Step-by-step instructions for making this high protein chickpea pasta salad

-Bring a large pot of salted water to a boil.
-Add the chickpea rotini and cook according to the package instructions until al dente—usually around 8–10 minutes.
-Drain and rinse with cold water to stop the cooking process.
-Set aside to cool.
+Bring a big pot of salted water to a boil.
+Add the chickpea pasta and cook until al dente (check the package!).
+Drain and rinse with cold water to stop the cooking — very important with chickpea pasta.

-While the pasta cooks, mince the sun-dried tomatoes, halve the cherry tomatoes, and chop the fresh parsley.
+While the pasta cools, mince the sun-dried tomatoes, halve the cherry tomatoes, and chop the parsley.

-In a small bowl or mason jar, whisk together the olive oil, red wine vinegar, Dijon mustard, maple syrup, salt, and pepper until well combined and emulsified.
+Whisk together the olive oil, red wine vinegar, Dijon mustard, maple syrup, salt, and pepper in a bowl or shake it up in a jar.

-In a large mixing bowl, combine the cooked pasta, sun-dried tomatoes, cherry tomatoes, feta, and parsley.
+In a large bowl, toss together the pasta, sun-dried tomatoes, cherry tomatoes, feta, and parsley.

-Pour the dressing over the salad and toss thoroughly to coat.
-Taste and adjust seasoning if needed.
-Serve immediately or chill for later.
+Pour the dressing over the top and toss it all really well.
+Give it a taste and adjust the seasoning if needed.
+Serve now or chill it for later.

 Tips for the Best Pasta Salad

-- Make it ahead.
-This salad tastes even better after a few hours in the fridge once the flavors have melded.
+- Let it chill.
+This salad actually tastes better after a few hours in the fridge.

 Variations

-- Add Protein: Toss in grilled chicken, tuna, or a handful of roasted chickpeas for extra staying power.
+- Add more protein: Throw in grilled chicken, tuna, or even roasted chickpeas.

-- Make it Spicy: Add a pinch of red pepper flakes or a finely diced chili to the dressing.
+- Make it spicy: Add a pinch of red pepper flakes or chopped chili to the dressing.

-- Switch the Herbs: Basil, dill, or mint can be used in place of parsley.
+- Switch the herbs: Try basil, dill, or mint instead of parsley.

 What to Serve With This Pasta Salad